 There are a few things to consider if you’re going to look at roof racks.
 First, consider whether you can lift your bike onto the roof of your vehicle.
 Second, items mounted to the roof of your car will create more drag and impact your gas mileage.
 And lastly, bikes on roof racks will tend to get more bug splatter on them.

 While electric bikes are becoming lighter, most still weigh upwards of 60 pounds.
 This can pose a problem when you are shopping for a car rack.
 Many racks are simply not designed to handle that much weight.

-Trunk racks, for instance, typically have a 35 pound per bike weight limit and mast-style hitch racks have around a 40 pound per bike weight limit.
-Many tray style hitch racks, however, feature a “high load capacity” which means they are designed to carry heavier bikes, like an ebike.
-The Thule Easyfold XT 2-Bike Hitch Rack (shown above) is an example of this kind of rack.
+Trunk racks, for instance, typically have a 35-pound per-bike weight limit and mast-style hitch racks have around a 40-pound per bike weight limit.
+Many tray-style hitch racks, however, feature a “high load capacity” which means they are designed to carry heavier bikes, like an eBike.

 But even with a “high load capacity” rack, it’s a good idea to still check the per bike capacity and the total capacity to ensure the rack can carry the bikes you intend to transport with it.

 Weight limits aside, we recommend this style also because you don’t have to lift your eBike high up off the ground and maneuver it onto a hanging style rack.

 There’s another great option exclusively for pick-up trucks.
 The tailgate cover makes transporting your bikes very simple and secure.
 All you have to do is throw it over the tailgate and adjust it to the correct size before securing it down.
 It will keep your tailgate from getting scratched and also protect the bikes and secure them into the back of your truck.
 We have a few different options available!